boulund/restic-backup/README.md

 # Summary of deployment procedure
 1. Install Restic
 2. Clone repo to server, `git clone git@github.com:boulund/restic-backup /root/restic-backup`
-3. Create a file with Backblaze account ID and key in `/root/.restic_b2account`, with permissions `600`
+3. Create a file with Restic repo string , Backblaze account ID and key in `/root/.restic_b2account`, with permissions `600`
 4. Create a file with encyption password in `/root/.restic_password`, with permissions `600`

 Either execute `init_restic_b2_repo.sh` if you haven't already or try to